Badshah On Having The ‘S*x Talk’ With Daughter: I Want Her To Know Everything When The Time Is Right

 Badshah wants to have a different approach with his daughter.
 "I have a daughter and I can't wait to have this chat with her, of course at an appropriate age.
 I want her to know everything.
 I don't know-how.
 Probably she will feel awkward 'ke papa ko kya hogaya achanak se' (what happened to papa all of a sudden).
 I know I have to make it fun," he said.

-He also spoke about how he was fortunate to have sex education in his school.
+He also spoke about how he was fortunate to have had sex education in his school.
 He said, "I was fortunate enough that I had sex education in my school.
 I did my schooling from Delhi.
-Sex is (very) natural.
+Sex is (very) natural."

-On the importance of sex education he continued, "You need to know about the disorders, the importance of practicing safe sex, the importance of planning a family.
+On the importance of sex education, he continued, "You need to know about the disorders, the importance of practicing safe sex, the importance of planning a family.
 Look at the population of the country.
 We all need to know about all these things."

 He added, "I grew up predominantly in Haryana, Punjab and Delhi.
 As soon as you move away from Delhi towards Punjab and Haryana, I think the girl child is still a taboo.
 People don't want to have a girl child.
 Aapko pata chalta hai ke wealth se akal nahi aati (you get to know that wealth doesn't bring wisdom).
 You will be surprised to know the thoughts of people."